gitlabhq/omnibus-gitlab/doc/settings/ssl.md

 1. Copy the public certificate file only into the `/etc/gitlab/trusted-certs` directory.
 1. Run `gitlab-ctl reconfigure`.

+CAUTION: **Caution:**
+If using a custom certificate chain, the root and/or intermediate certificates must be put into separate files in `/etc/gitlab/trusted-certs`.

 ## Troubleshooting

 ### Git-LFS and other embedded services written in ***golang*** report custom certificate signed by unknown authority